my-jiang/my-jiang.github.io/_notes/STAT333.md

 ### My Thoughts:

-I took the course in spring 2019 with professor Pengfei Li.
+I took the course in spring 2019 with Prof. Pengfei Li.
 The difficulty of the course significantly depends on the professor.
 It starts with conditional probability and expectation/variance.
 It also provides a gentle introduction to Markov chains, Markov processes and stocastic process.